- Publications and resources

 Go to top of page

-Developing fatigue management policies and procedures under Appendix 2-6
+Developing fatigue management policies and procedures under Appendices 2 to 6

-The steps to develop a fatigue management policies and procedures based on Appendices 2-6 are the same.
+The steps to develop fatigue management policies and procedures based on Appendices 2 to 6 are the same.
 The only difference is that each appendix has a different set of limits and requirements that you need to reflect in your fatigue management procedures in your operations manual.

-If you are a new AOC holder choosing to operate under appendices 2-6, you must ensure your AOC application addresses the requirements under the relevant appendix and submit it to the CASA Client Services Centre, Permissions issue section.
+If you are a new AOC holder choosing to operate under appendices 2 to 6, you must ensure your AOC application addresses the requirements under the relevant appendix and submit it to CASA’s Permissions Issue team via firstname.lastname@example.org.

 Note: All limits and procedures must be documented in your operations manual.
 CASA must be satisfied that the limits and procedures in the operations manual are sufficient to reasonably ensure that pilots will not exceed safe levels of fatigue while operating an aircraft.

-Fatigue - updating your operations manual to comply with the new fatigue rules (pdf 331.56 KB) provides a simple, step-by-step approach and useful things to consider when updating your operations manual to comply with the new rules.
+Plan on a page (pdf 205.73 KB) provides a simple, step-by-step approach and useful things to consider when updating your operations manual to comply with the new rules.